-ARFID used to be known as “feeding disorder of infancy and early childhood,” a diagnosis restricted for children under 7 years old.
+ARFID refers to “feeding disorder of infancy and early childhood”.
+It is a diagnosis restricted for children under 7 years old.

 Although, it continues into adulthood and common among men and women.

-This is a feeding disorder in which the person avoids or displays a lack of interest towards some foods based on:
+This is a feeding disorder where the person displays a lack of interest towards some food based on:

 This behavior is more than picky eating and being cautious.

 They may also have a fear of vomiting or choking.
 This condition can cause people to undereat, lose weight, and have poor development.